 Bitwarden security and privacy

 Bitwarden's efforts at transparency extend to its public collection of readily accessible audits, certifications and codebase -- including its independent audit by Cure53.
+In fact, it offers a convenient, ongoing list of all of its security certifications and audits.
 Its security is just as strong as LastPass', with both offering two-factor authentication, zero-knowledge password encryption (neither company can see your vault entries) and customizable password complexity rules.
 Bitwarden also allows you to self-host.
 That means if the public-facing Bitwarden service ever gets breached, your own vault should theoretically be secure.

 Outside of actual security strength, privacy is also a priority for password managers.

 The web trackers on LastPass included those from Google Analytics, AppsFlyer and Mixpanel.
-While LastPass' password encryption normally protects your passwords from being viewed by any tracker or site, these trackers let third-party companies collectof the sites you visit.
+While LastPass' password encryption normally protects your passwords from being viewed by any tracker or site, these trackers let third-party companies collect a startlingly complete record of the sites you visit.